Hybrid Work Toolboxes

 It was launched in 2015 by Hyper Island's R&D team.VISIT TOOLBOX

 This toolbox contains 7 mindsets (as videos and text), 61 tools in 3 categories (inspiration, ideation, implementation), and 6 case studies.

 Design Kit is the flagship product from IDEO.org.
 They call it a 'platform' to support people to learn human-centred design, so they can solve difficult problems in a creative, design-led way.
 The tools contain step-by-step guides and sometimes supporting videos.

-It was developed by IDEO.org, the social impact arm of design firm IDEO, working to improve the lives of people in poor and vulnerable communities through design.IDEO DESIGN KIT
+It was developed by IDEO.org, the social impact arm of design firm IDEO, working to improve the lives of people in poor and vulnerable communities through design.VISIT TOOLBOX

 This toolbox contains 28 step-by-step methods, 3 mindsets with videos, 4 stories, and lots of resources (workshops, worksheets, videos, links, case studies).

 It has been created for people who want to work more with circular design and provides all of the inspiration and practical support you'll need to start.
 The methods are divided into 4 categories: understand, define, make, release.
 They draw on the fields of design, business strategy, and sustainable development.

 It was developed by IDEO.org and the Ellen MacArthur Foundation in 2017.VISIT TOOLBOX